K. A. Almgren silk mill & museum

 As a Chinese artist in Sweden, Ting Wang lives and creates in a paradox: she tries to melt into Swedish society while at the same time holding on more strongly than ever to her Chinese identity.
 Identity, as well as craft – being made up from a series of frames; tradition, aesthetics, perceptions and values – are actually liquid.
 The frames change when she changes; they change when she observes them, touches them and pushes them.

-The exhibition will be on until the 31st of October.
+The exhibition will be up until October 31st.

-We have created a collection featuring motifs from the K. A. Almgren silk mill & museum's collections.
-The collection includes trays, coasters, and bookmarks.
-The fabrics adorning the collection are sample weaves from the 19th century, created with the intention of showcasing the different color variations in which the fabrics could be produced.
+We have created a collection featuring motifs from the K. A. Almgren silk mill & museum's collections!
+The collection includes trays, coasters and bookmarks.

-The collection is exclusively available for purchase in our museum shop.
-Welcome!
+The collection is available exclusively for purchase in our gift shop.

 Exhibitions